 We’ve all been motivated to purchase products from POS displays – which are typically placed right next to the cash registers in stores – based purely on impulse.
 And this was no accident.
 As most successful vendors and retailers know, point-of-purchase displays are placed next to cash registers by design for the specific purpose of triggering an emotional impulse.
 These displays may include banners, display packs, display stands, dummy packs, mobiles, posters, and shelf edging made of thick, durable cardboard.
 Aside from common forms, point-of-purchase displays also share the common trait of attracting customers’ attention to a specific product (or range of products) during the final moments before they leave the store.
 If you’re looking for new ways to trigger impulse buys at the register, consider these four ideas for point-of-purchase displays:

 Is your marketing team struggling to come up with end cap display ideas to boost sales in stores?
 You may just need a few good examples.
-A successful end cap display should be bright, colorful, and include the right combination of text and printed images to grab attention and get your message across in mere seconds.
+A successful grocery end cap display should be bright, colorful, and include the right combination of text and printed images to grab attention and get your message across in mere seconds.
 End cap displays are often used to promote new products, seasonal items, or popular merchandise with brand appeal.
 If you’re still looking for end cap display ideas, the following six creative examples should give your in-store marketing team a good place to start.

 Batteries in Just the Right Places